-In partnership with Sydney Theatre Company, this program helps refugees, asylum seekers and migrants learn English and foster social connections.
+In partnership with Sydney Theatre Company, this program helps asylum seekers and those with refugee and migrant backgrounds, learn English and foster social connections.
 It uses imaginative stories and folktales to explore character, place and meaning.

 A collaboration between the University of Sydney and the University of Auckland, the Creative Schools Initiative is developing a robust index measure of creative environments in schools using quantitative data.
 The Creative Index draws on 11 skills and capacities taken from a review of the literature of creativity in schools.
 An interactive ‘creative environment’ report is provided to schools and supports developing the environment for creativity in the school culture and curriculum.